jasonhall0081/company-management/README.md

 # Company Management

+The following description, is written in german, but the code and other dependencys are based on the english language.
+It will be worth to translate the following text into english ;) P.S. use deepl.com

 Dieses Projekt soll meinen Umgang mit einer Fullstack Anwendung repräsentieren. <br>
 <br>
 Wieso habe ich mir gerade dieses fachliche Projekt der Firmenverwaltung ausgesucht? <br>